jeremy-code/ts-utils/README.md

   };
 }

-// would have to initialize somewhere export const store = createStore({ count: 0 });
+// Would have to be initialized somewhere to be used: export const store = createStore({ count: 0 });
 ```